pret/poketcg/CONTRIBUTING.md

 There are, however, other cases where individual constants also help improve the readability of the code (or data structure) that is going to use them.
 Sizes/lengths and maximum values are good examples of this.
 For example, ``MAX_BENCH_POKEMON``, ``MAX_PLAY_AREA_POKEMON``, ``DECK_SIZE``, or just a generic one like ``SCREEN_WIDTH``.
 Do this when there are multiple candidates to replace in the code.
 For example, if a specific feature drew a cursor in screen coordinates 8,9 and nothing else did it, it wouldn't make sense to create a constant like ``FEATURE_X_CURSOR_COORDS`` just to replace those very specific numbers (an inline comment near the instruction might be appropriate instead).

-Speaking of generic constants, there are multiple constants already defined for dealing with close-to-hardware stuff that you should be looking to use when appropriate (button constants such as ``A_BUTTON`` are another good examples of this).
+Speaking of generic constants, there are multiple constants already defined for dealing with close-to-hardware stuff that you should be looking to use when appropriate (button constants such as ``PAD_A`` are another good examples of this).
 The already defined text constants (and macros) help dealing with text-related code and data, and are particularly helpful for distinguishing between the different game fonts.

 Constants for WRAM address offsets (i.e. for the likes of ``wAddressN - wAddress``) are sometimes a good idea as well, and typically follow the addresses defined in some WRAM macro.
 For example, look at the constants defined with the previously seen ``card_data_struct`` macro in mind: